The Challenges of Immuno-Oncology Clinical Development, Part II

 Clinical trials with combination I-O therapies have the potential for much-needed therapeutic benefits, but they also bring a higher risk of enhanced and unexpected toxicities.
 Considering that only 7 percent of all oncology agents that enter Phase I clinical trials are likely to gain U.S. Food and Drug Administration (FDA) approval, combination I-O trials with their additional questions about toxicity and sequencing require nimble decision-making to increase their odds of success.

-Jai Balkissoon is a vice president of global product development.
+Jai Balkissoon is a vice president of medical and scientific strategy.
 Read part one, part three and part four of this series.
 Read more in the white paper “Addressing key challenges in the clinical development of combination immuno-oncology therapies: A CRO’s perspective.”